PopovEvgeniy/grpdecompilershell/readme.txt

 About program modification

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 4.0 RC1 or higher.
+It can be compiled under Lazarus 4.0 RC3 or higher.

 Change log

-0.1: Initial version.
+0.1: The initial version.
 0.2-0.4: The small changes in the source code.
 0.5: A bug with file names with spaces has been fixed.
 0.6: The program was totally rewritten.